-Chamber music has a special place in Guildhall selects an exceptionally the School as a core or elective element of the curriculum according to the programme of study; regular engagement in chamber musicmaking is strongly encouraged.
+Chamber music has a special place in the School as a core or elective element of the curriculum according to the programme of study; regular engagement in chamber musicmaking is strongly encouraged.
 Our belief is that students learn fundamental individual and professional skills through ensemble work, and that these skills constitute a unique understanding of music and of students' own artistic motivations and creativity.